 It’s always nice to be able to buy new equipment.
 You get a full warranty, for example, and a long lifespan based on every part being new.
 But there is also a higher cost to consider, especially when compared to equipment that’s been reconditioned or refurbished.
 But like anything that comes used, how do you judge the quality versus the savings?

 One way to do this is to judge the equipment by the reputation of the company.
 Has it been around for a long time?
-Do they have an extended history of selling refurbished equipment?
+Do they have an extended history of selling equipment that has been refurbished?
 Is it a major part of their business, or a sideline?
 What kind of warranties do they offer, and do they stand behind their work?
 What’s their rating with the Better Business Bureau?

 Advantages of Refurbished Equipment

 Advantages to refurbished equipment are substantial and can make purchasing it a sound business decision.
 As mentioned, price is a significant factor.
-Even the best refurbished equipment, which has been restored to and tested to original factory performance, can be had for the half the cost of similar, new equipment.
+Even the best-refurbished equipment, which has been restored to and tested to original factory performance, can be sold for half the cost of similar, new equipment.
 That’s an especially attractive feature for new or small medical practices.

 Durability is another issue.
-With quality refurbished equipment, defective parts have been replaced.
+With quality equipment that has been refurbished, defective parts have been replaced.
 The same happens with old parts past their lifetimes.
 With computer-driven equipment, necessary software upgrades have also been made to keep the programming current.

-Some companies, like Sage Services Group, sell refurbished equipment with warranties.
+Some companies, like Sage Services Group, sell equipment with warranties.
 Their personnel can explain their warranty to you so that you know exactly what is covered, and what is not.
-A good question to ask a refurbished equipment company is, if my equipment fails, would I get a loaner?
+A good question to ask a refurbished equipment company is if my equipment fails, would I get a loaner?